-chance to catch up, or on particular institutional 'location factors' such as low corporate tax rates (e.g. Ireland, the Netherlands), low labor market regulation (such as many Eastern European countries), or unregulated financial markets (e.g. Luxembourg or Malta).
-The effects have been documented extensively in the literature and include a structural polarization in terms of industry structures and technological competitiveness (e.g. Gräbner, Heimberger, et al., 2020a; Simonazzi et al., 2013; Storm and Naastepad, 2015), the pursuit of different (and incompatible) growth models (e.g. Baccaro and Pontusson, 2016; Gräbner, Heimberger, et al., 2020a), and, in the end, a divergence of living standards (e.g. Kapeller et al., 2019).
-To better understand the reasons for the growing polarization in Europe, an increasing number of studies applies the structuralist distinction between core and periphery countries (e.g. Celi et al., 2018; Simonazzi et al., 2013), where economic development is explained not only by the single country characteristics alone, but also historical events and interdependencies between the economies (for methodological remarks see Gräbner and Hafele, 2020).
-While the classical distinction is that of a 'core' and a 'periphery', Gräbner, Heimberger, et al. (2020b) have delineated four self-reinforcing development trajectories in the EU: core countries, periphery countries, financial hubs and catch-up countries, all of them featuring different main sources for their international competitiveness.
+The final branch of literature relevant for the content of this paper approaches the topic of competitiveness from a different angle: rather than studying how it is infused with meaning in political discourses, it focuses on its implications for comparative socio-economic development.
+Kapeller et al. (2019), for instance, discuss the central role played by intra-European competition for the accelerating polarization tendencies in the Union: European institutions provide incentives for countries to engage in a 'race for the best location' within Europe.
+To win this race they rely on their technological superiority (e.g. Austria or Germany) without providing technologically less developed countries the chance to catch up, or on particular institutional 'location factors' such as low corporate tax rates (e.g. Ireland, the Netherlands), low labor market regulation (such as many Eastern European countries), or unregulated financial markets (e.g. Luxembourg or Malta).
+The effects have been documented extensively in the literature and include a structural polarization in terms of industry structures and technological competitiveness (e.g. Simonazzi et al., 2013; Storm & Naastepad, 2015; Gräbner et al., 2020a), the pursuit of different (and incompatible) growth models (e.g. Baccaro & Pontusson, 2016; Gräbner et al., 2020a), and, in the end, a divergence of living standards (e.g. Kapeller et al., 2019).
+To better understand the reasons for the growing polarization in Europe, an increasing number of studies applies the structuralist distinction between core and periphery countries (e.g. Simonazzi et al., 2013; Celi et al., 2018), where economic development is explained not only by the single country characteristics alone, but also historical events and interdependencies between the economies (for methodological remarks see Gräbner & Hafele, 2020).
+While the classical distinction is that of a 'core' and a 'periphery', Gräbner et al. (2020b) have delineated four self-reinforcing development trajectories in the EU: core countries, periphery countries, financial hubs and catch-up countries, all of them featuring different main sources for their international competitiveness.